Unearthing the History of Sand Tray Therapy in Australia

 Introduction to Australia

 By the early 2000s, sand tray therapy had started to be incorporated into educational settings, particularly within programs for children and adolescents.
-Schools and educational psychologists recognized the value of sand tray therapy in addressing emotional and behavioral issues, leading to its broader application in supporting student well-being.
+Schools and educational psychologists recognised the value of sand tray therapy in addressing emotional and behavioural issues, leading to its broader application in supporting student well-being.

 Cultural Adaptation and Growth